 There are three main areas to be concerned with: The online application & driver profile, the background check, and the vehicle inspection.
 It’s possible to run into issues on each step of the way

 Lyft’s website doesn’t make the driver application process 100% clear, so I can understand why some drivers take awhile to get hired.

 The Lyft driver application process can be broken down to three steps

-- The online application.
+- Completing the online application and your driver profile.
 This is where you’ll submit your information: Name, car, location, insurance info, drivers license, etc.

 - The background check and driving record check.
 After you complete your Mentor Session, Lyft runs these two checks and then lets you know if you’re hired or not

 - The Vehicle Inspection.
 Your vehicle must pass a mechanical and cosmetic inspection.
 Read more about Lyft vehicle requirements